cs-pub-ro/workshop-blockchain-protocols-and-distributed-applications/chapters/README.md

----
-slug: /
----

-# Blockchain Protocols and Distributed Applications
+# Blockchain Protocols and Distributed Applications Workshop

-Welcome to the course on Blockchain Protocols and Distributed Applications.
+Welcome toBlockchain Protocols and Distributed Applications Workshop!
-This course will provide you with a comprehensive understanding of blockchain technology and its applications in various domains.
+This workshop will provide you with a comprehensive understanding of blockchain technology and its applications in various domains.

 ## Course Overview

-In this course, you will explore the following key topics:
+In this workshop, you will explore the following key topics:

 - Introduction to Blockchain Technology
 - Blockchain Protocols and Consensus Mechanisms
-- Virtual Machines in Blockchains
 - Wallets
+- Tokens & NFTs
 - Smart Contracts
 - DApps (Decentralized Applications)
-- Security in Blockchains
-- MultiversX and Rust Programming
+- Ethereum, Arbitrum, MultiversX
+- Liquidity Pools, Decentralized Exchanges
-- Blockchain Use Cases in Finance and more
+- Blockchain Use Cases in Finance (DeFi)

 ## Prerequisites